Here you can find the ever-expanding list of frequently asked questions about Lucky 13 Toys.

 contact@lucky13toys.com, if you can believe it!

-There's an active community of printers and remixers on Printables, and one developing on MakerWorld as well.
+There's an active community of printers and remixers on Printables.
+I'm also on Bluesky and X/Twitter as @lucky13toys.

-No, I don't have any moderation power on Printables or MakerWorld.
+No, I don't have any moderation power on Printables or any other site.
 The moderators of those communities may remove content based on their own internal policies, but I have no influence on that process.

 Yes, but other people want to see them too!
-Post a make on Printables or MakerWorld.
+Post a make on Printables or tag me on social media.

 The original Lucky 13 figure was designed in Blender.
 Blender is not a good program for designing a precisely engineered physical product, so everything after that is designed in Fusion 360.